Tahir-Tamam-05/BC_PHASE1/README.md

 # NEVARA
 Natural Earth Verification and Registry Authority

-# BlueCarbon Ledger

-A blockchain-based platform for tracking, verifying, and trading Blue Carbon Credits from ocean and coastal ecosystems.
+A climate-tech platform designed to verify and register carbon credits from coastal ecosystem restoration projects using geospatial mapping, cryptographic verification, and a scalable cloud-based architecture.

 ## Live Platform

 The NEVARA Blue Carbon Ledger is deployed on AWS EC2 for testing and demonstration.

-🌐 **Live Demo**
+🚀 Live Demo
 http://98.84.126.47:5000